tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/产品动态_intl_en.md

 <th width=20%>Documentation</th>
 </tr>
 <tbody><tr>
-<td>More regions are supported</td>
+<td>Connection to TencentDB for MySQL instances in new regions is supported</td>
-<td>DBbrain can connect to TencentDB for MySQL instances in the following regions: Taipei (China), Mumbai, Singapore, Bangkok, Frankfurt, Moscow, Toronto, Seoul, Tokyo.</td>
+<td>DBbrain can connect to TencentDB for MySQL instances in the following regions: Taipei (China), Mumbai, Singapore, Bangkok, Frankfurt, Moscow, Toronto, Seoul, and Tokyo.</td>
 <td>2020-10</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1035/38560" target="_blank">Region List</a></td>
 </tr>